kubeflow/pipelines/samples/contrib/parameterized_tfx_oss/README.md

 In order to successfully compile this sample, you'll need to have a TFX installation at version 0.15.0 by running `python3 -m pip install tfx==0.15.0`
-After that, running
+After that, run
-`python3 parameterized_tfx_oss.py` compiles the TFX pipeline into KFP pipeline package.
+`python3 parameterized_tfx_oss.py` to compile the TFX pipeline into KFP pipeline package.

 # Permission